Thank you for purchasing the WooCommerce Wholesale Order Form!

 - Search, Filtering, and Sorting Options – this is important because it helps your customers find what they are after in the form interface

 - Lazy Loading – the pros and cons of using pagination versus lazy load to handle more products than can fit on a single page

 - User Role Permissions – restrict which user roles can access the order form

 - Getting Help – we understand this can be an intricate tool, we’ll show you where to get help if you need it

 WooCommerce Wholesale Order Form is a completely stand-alone plugin for WooCommerce that provides a highly optimized ordering interface.
 It’s designed to work hand in hand with the rest of our suite of tools.

 There are hundreds of features included in the Order Form tool, which you can see here for a full list, but today we’ll go over just a few of the major features so that you can get up and running as fast as possible.

 First, we’re going to make some high-level decisions about how to display the form.

-The standard mode displays the form with add to cart buttons on the right-hand side of each row.
+The first one will display the form with the “Add To Cart” buttons on the right-hand side of each row.
 This has a number of advantages: